 On July 26, 2016, the Company entered into change in control agreements with certain key members of the management team, including Messrs.
 Martin and Sigloch.
 The Company entered into a substantially similar change in control agreement with Mr. Miritello on January 3, 2017.
-Pursuant to those agreements, if, upon or within two years following a "change in control", the executive's employment is terminated by the Company without "cause" (other than on account of death or Disability), or by the executive for "good reason", subject to execution of a general release of claims, the executive will be entitled to: (i) an amount equal to two times the executive's base salary (as in effect immediately prior to the change in control or, if greater, the date of such termination); and (ii) an amount equal to two times the average annual bonus paid to the executive (including, for this purpose only, any amounts deferred) in respect of the three calendar years immediately preceding the calendar year in which the change in control occurs (or the three calendar years immediately preceding the calendar year of such termination, if greater).
-The terms "change in control" and "cause" are defined in the 2014 Incentive Plan and the term "good reason" is defined in each executive's change in control agreement.
-The agreements also provide that for two years following termination under the circumstances described above, each of Messrs.
-Martin, Sigloch and Miritello will receive (subject to the executive's election of COBRA continuation coverage under the Company's group health plan) continued coverage under the Company's group health plan at the Company's cost (or at the direction of the Company, reimbursement for COBRA premiums) for two years following such termination.
-We are not party to an employment or change in control agreement with Mr. Westermeyer.
+Pursuant to those agreements, if, upon or within two years following a "change in control", the executive's employment is terminated by the Company without "cause" (other than on account of death or Disability), or by the executive for "good reason", subject to executive of a general release of claims, the executive will be entitled to: (i) an amount equal to two times the executive's base salary (as in effect immediately prior to the change in control or, if greater, the date of such termination); and (ii) an amount equal to two times the average annual bonus paid to the executive (including, for this purpose only, any amounts deferred) in respect of the three calendar years immediately preceding the calendar year in which the change in control agreements with Messrs.
+Martin and Miritello, pursuant to which, if, upon or within three years following a "change in control", the executive's (other than on account of death or Disability), or by the executive's employment is terminated by the Company without "cause" (other than on account of death or Disability), or by the executive is entitled to three times the executive's base salary and three times the executive for "good reason", subject to executive is entitled to three times the executive's base salary and three times the executive's average annual bonus, as outlined in the foregoing.
+The terms "change in control" and "cause" are defined in the 2014 Incentive Plan and the term "good reason" is defined in each executive's change in control agreements also provide that for two years following termination under the circumstances described above, each of Messrs.
+Martin, Sigloch and Miritello will receive (subject to the executive's energioned the direction of COBRA continuation coverage under